codetapacademy/my-cv-v2-starter/README.md

 [Back to **Table of contents**](#table-of-contents)

 Note: Any suggestions so far?
+If yes, let us know on https://codetap.academy by joining the chat.